Entrepreneur with an idea

 1. University of Pennsylvania

-There are few names that command as much respect in the business community as the University of Pennsylvania’s Wharton School does.
-Penn, which is one of the ivy league institutions of the northeast, has steadfastly worked to develop the leading business school in the mid-Atlantic.
-To that end, Penn’s MBA in Entrepreneurship is one of the most comprehensive and highly ranked programs in the world.
+There are few names in the business community that command as much respect as the University of Pennsylvania’s Wharton School.
+Penn, one of the Ivy League institutions in the Northeast, has steadfastly worked to develop the leading business school in the mid-Atlantic region.
+As a result, Penn’s MBA in Entrepreneurship and Innovation stands out as one of the most comprehensive and highly ranked programs globally.

-Wharton boasts alumni that range from Donald Trump to the CEOs of major corporations like Comcast, U.S. Airways, General Electric, Royal Caribbean, and UPS.
-It also serves as a hotbed of entrepreneurship and small business activity, which is flourishing quite a bit in the wider Philadelphia community, as well.
+Wharton takes pride in its notable alumni, ranging from Donald Trump to CEOs of major corporations such as Comcast, U.S. Airways, General Electric, Royal Caribbean, and UPS.
+It also serves as a thriving hub for entrepreneurship and small business activity, making it a vibrant part of the wider Philadelphia community.

 2. Pepperdine University

-California is home to many prestigious universities and business schools, but one of the best can be found at Pepperdine University.
-The university refers to its business school simply as “B School” and it offers one of the most well-rounded entrepreneurship programs at the graduate level.
-Students are taught by some of the biggest names in California business, ranging from Los Angeles executives to Silicon Valley innovators.
+California is home to numerous prestigious universities and business schools, but one of the best can be found at Pepperdine University.
+The university affectionately refers to its business school as “B School” and offers an exceptional entrepreneurship program at the graduate level.
+Students have the opportunity to learn from some of the most influential figures in California’s business scene, including executives from Los Angeles and innovators from Silicon Valley.

-With a focus on comprehensive business management and financial analysis, graduates leave Pepperdine with the mentality needed for success in a self-owned business venture.
-They also have the credentials required for venture capital firms, which look for experience and education when allocating funding to such businesses.
+At Pepperdine, there is a strong emphasis on comprehensive business management and financial analysis.
+Graduates emerge with the mindset necessary for success in their own business ventures.
+Moreover, they possess the credentials sought after by venture capital firms, which prioritize experience and education when allocating funding to such enterprises.

 3. California State University at Fullerton

-Fullerton’s MBA in Entrepreneurship is consistently highly ranked, both by academic journals and by business publications.
-That will give graduates a bit of pull when seeking funding, and a great education when managing employees and finances throughout a longer career.
+Fullerton’s MBA in Entrepreneurship consistently receives high rankings from both academic journals and business publications.
+This accolade provides graduates with added credibility when seeking funding and equips them with a top-notch education for effectively managing employees and finances throughout their careers.

 4. Temple University

-Philadelphia is a blossoming academic and business community that consistently produces some of the most well respected professionals in the field.
-Temple University is just a few miles from the University of Pennsylvania, and many students might consider the ivy league competitor to be the winner in every matchup.
-When it comes to entrepreneurship, though, it is Temple’s MBA in this field that is actually ranked higher by Forbes and several other publications.
+Philadelphia is a thriving hub for academics and business, consistently producing highly respected professionals in various fields.
+Located just a few miles away from the University of Pennsylvania, Temple University often finds itself compared to its Ivy League competitor.
+However, when it comes to entrepreneurship, it is Temple’s MBA program in this field that actually ranks higher according to Forbes and several other publications.

 5. Clemson University